Dweaver425/Portfolio/README.md

 <h1>💻 Coding Projects</h1>

 <p>
-  This repository contains programming assignments completed as part of textbook-based projects, course labs, and larger team projects.
+  This portfolio contains programming assignments that have been completed completed
+  textbook based projects, course labs, and course team projects.
-  Many programs were implemented from specifications provided in course materials and textbooks, while others were independently developed to practice or gain a deeper understanding of specific concepts (such as data structures in the Book Lab).
+  Many programs were implemented from directions provided in course materials and textbooks, while others were developed to practice and gain a better understanding of specific concepts such as data structures in the Book Lab.
   Together, these projects demonstrate my understanding of algorithms, data structures, parallel programming, and software engineering.
 </p>